Worship Team Survival Guide

 - Understand the role, value, and purpose of the Music Team as it relates to the entire ministry of our church.

-From time to time we invite “guest musicians” to join us who have not fulfilled the above requirements.
-This is at the discretion of the Worship Pastor.
-If you have a friend who you feel needs to be embraced into the Journey Church community of musicians, please talk to the Worship Pastor.
+*From time to time we invite “guest musicians” to join us who have not fulfilled the above requirements.
+This is at the discretion of the Pastor of Worship.

 Excellence and Music